elmariachi111/mptproofs/Article.md

   );
 ```

 Proofs can not only be used on the client's side.
-It's perfectly possible to use them inside Solidity contracts as well, e.g. to react on historical data that's not available on chain.
-Lido Finance is using them
+It's perfectly possible to use them inside Solidity contracts to prove historical chain information that's not available on the prover's contract.
+A good example is Lido Finance'  is using them